LocaleChoiceGranadaRealejo

 Getting around

-Walk everywhere—Realejo is compact and car-free; metro tram useful for day trips outside neighbourhood.
+Walk everywhere—Realejo is small, pedestrianised, and flat; metro useful for day trips.

 🗺